Fire at Carlton Hotel in Bugis, blackouts reported in area

 READ: Power outages at offices, MRT stations in central Singapore

-Mr Ho Shao Dong, who was at Bras Basah Complex, said it appeared that the whole building experienced a blackout.
+Mr Ho Shao Dong, who was at Bras Basah Complex, said it appeared that the whole building was hit by a blackout.

 SBS Transit said that seven of its MRT stations were affected by power outages but train services were not disrupted.